Filters

 Click here to return to the LoRaWAN overview.

-1. Low power consumption: The low energy use reduces maintenance costs and extends device lifespan.
+• Low power consumption: Minimal energy use reduces maintenance costs while extending the lifespan of your devices.

-2. Long range: LoRaWAN sensors have a range of up to 10–15 kilometers in rural areas and up to 5 kilometers in urban environments.
+• Long range: LoRaWAN sensors cover up to 10–15 km in rural areas and up to 5 km in urban environments.

-3. Security: Transmitted data is protected and only accessible to authorized users.
+• Security: All transmitted data is protected by end-to-end encryption (128-bit AES) and accessible only to authorized users.

 Overview of LoRaWAN use cases